jfelipearaujo/GoLangVersionManager/README.md

 Before anything else, you must download the correct version (x64/x86) for your windows, see the [release](https://github.com/jfelipearaujo/GoLangVersionManager/releases) page.

+# If you choose the .msi file

 After downloading the application, run the \*.msi file to start the installation.

+# If you choose the .zip file

+After downloading the zip, extract all the content in some folder (like C:\ProgramData\Go Lang Version Manager\).

-When finished, add the installation path (C:\ProgramData\Go Lang Version Manager) in the PATH environment variable.
+When finished, add the installation path (C:\ProgramData\Go Lang Version Manager\) in the PATH environment variable.

 If all goes well, open a new prompt and type the command below: